ypid/dotfiles/README.md

     * Can also be used over RDP on Windows machines without interfering with MS Windows mappings of the Super key.

+## Free shortcuts
+List of free shortcuts (they may have a default mapping but there are better shortcuts for those actions so that the shortcuts are available to be mapped to a different action).

 ## Special keys
 Key name      | Comment
 ------------- | -------------